Data Centers in Norfolk

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier presence is focused, with 4 providers available in the market as of September 2025.
-The facilities provide carrier-neutral interconnection, offering a choice for network and transit services.
+Carrier Density & Carrier Neutrality: With at least 4 providers operating 4 data centers, the Norfolk market provides solid carrier diversity, as of September 2025.
+Carrier-neutral facilities are available, offering a choice of regional and national networks.

-Internet Exchange Points (IXPs): Public peering is limited in Norfolk.
-Most interconnection is handled privately between carriers or routed through the major exchange points in Ashburn.
+Internet Exchange Points (IXPs): Public peering is limited within Norfolk.
+Most interconnection occurs via private peering within colocation facilities or by connecting to the massive exchange points in Ashburn, VA, the world's largest data center hub.

 Power Analysis